Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Removed various statements and assertions to compliance with key legislation such as the Anti-Kickback Statute and Stark Law.

-Veteran’s Affairs (VA) Case Study – A Roadmap for Other Channels
+Veterans Affairs (VA) Case Study – A Roadmap For Other Channels

 While the Qui Tam lawsuit is expected to reach jury trial by April next year, the VA has already clamped down on PCD spending since the lawsuit was filed.
 Studying the VA offers a potential roadmap for the rest of the industry, including Medicare and the commercial channel.

 As VFMS primarily services the VA, many of its allegations are related to Tactile’s practices revolving around this particular channel.
 This may be why the VA has been ahead of the curve on cracking down on Tactile reimbursement.
-A closer look at publicly available VA spending data suggest the following:
+A closer look at publicly available VA spending data suggests the following:

 - VA spending patterns corroborate many of VFMS’ allegations around the timeline of Tactile’s aggressive marketing activities

-- VA decision makers are taking the allegations seriously—growth in VA spending dramatically slowed immediately following the filing of the Qui Tam lawsuit and Tactile has lost significant share.
+- VA decision makers are taking the allegations seriously - growth in VA spending dramatically slowed immediately following the filing of the Qui Tam lawsuit and Tactile has lost significant share

 From the lawsuit, VFMS alleges that Tactile began its aggressive marketing practices in 2017:

 VA spending data is publicly available via the Freedom of Information Act.
 While we are unable to provide the raw data, interested readers can access this information via a FOIA request to the VA.
-Our analysis below uses VA spending data to measure
+Our analysis below is conducted using VA spending data received through FOIA.

 We found that the data on E0652 reimbursement corroborated the lawsuits allegations around timing, with significant acceleration starting in 2017: